Meteorological history of Hurricane Wilma: United States landfall and dissipation

 A powerful eastward-moving mid-level trough across the central United States turned the hurricane northeastward and caused it to gradually accelerate.
 Vertical wind shear increased as strong upper-level southwesterly flow increased, though in spite of the shear Wilma continued to intensify.
-Early on October 24, Wilma attained major hurricane status while located about 120 mi west-southwest of Key West, Florida.
+This was in part due to the hurricane's track over the Loop Current, an area of warm waters in the southeastern Gulf of Mexico.
+Early on October 24, Wilma re-attained major hurricane status while located about 120 mi west-southwest of Key West, Florida.
 It gradually became better organized, with the large 50 mi eye becoming very distinct on satellite and radar imagery.
 Wilma was able to retain its strength because large eyes in tropical cyclones are more stable and more resistant to vertical wind shear.
 Despite wind shear values of about 30 mph, Wilma strengthened further to reach winds of 125 mph.
 It weakened slightly as it approached Florida, and made landfall at Cape Romano with winds of 120 mph at around 1030 UTC on October 24.

 Hurricane Wilma crossed the Florida peninsula in about 4.5 hours while continuing to accelerate northeastward, and emerged into the Atlantic Ocean as a weakened 110 mph hurricane near Jupiter.
 A vigorous cold front associated with the mid-level trough moved across the area to the west of Wilma, yet the cooler and drier air behind the front could not fully penetrate the inner core of the hurricane to weaken it.
 Shortly after exiting the Florida coastline, Wilma began to re-intensify, believed to be due to a reduction of friction of the eyewall and warm waters of the Gulf Stream.
 Early on October 25, the hurricane reached a secondary peak intensity of 125 mph while located about 340 mi east of Jacksonville, Florida.
 During the time, the large circulation of Wilma absorbed the much smaller Tropical Depression Alpha over the Bahamas.

 Shortly after its secondary peak intensity, the wind shear, combined with its rapid forward motion of 50 mph, resulted in a steady weakening trend.
 The overall cloud pattern began to deteriorate, with the eye becoming less distinct and the convection less symmetric.
 By 1117 UTC on October 25, the center was located to the northwest of the primary convection as cold air from the southwest entrained the circulation.
 The remaining convection continued to diminish, and by late on October 25 Wilma transitioned into an extratropical cyclone while located about 230 mi southeast of Halifax, Nova Scotia, and still at Category 1 intensity.
 The weakening extratropical remnant turned to the east-northeast before being absorbed by another extratropical storm over Atlantic Canada on October 27.